The New Zealand Household Travel Survey is an ongoing survey of household travel conducted for the Ministry of Transport.

 Will children have to carry a Travel Logger?

 No. Children under 12 will not be asked to carry a Travel Logger.
-However, if you are taking part and have children under 12, you will be asked to fill in an online diary about their travel.
+However, if you are taking part and have children under 12, you will be asked about their travel.

 Who can I contact about the survey?